LaurenzV/krilla/src/validation/PDF_A1.md

 6.1.12:
 - `pdf-writer` uses i32 for integers. 🟢
+- krilla checks the that the maximum/minimum float number has not been exceeded. 🟢
+- krilla does not round close real numbers to 0. 🟠
-- krilla does not support the checking for these real numbers. 🔴
+- krilla does not write at most 5 decimal places for real numbers. 🟠
 - krilla always uses the `new_str` and `new_text_str` methods of the SerializerContext to create them, which returns a validation error in case it's too long. 🔵
 - krilla trims the names of fonts, and all other names cannot be longer than 127. 🔵
-- krilla does not check the maximum length of arrays. 🔴
+- krilla does check the maximum length of arrays. 🟢
-- krilla does not check the maximum entries of a dictionary. 🔴
+- krilla does check the maximum entries of a dictionary. 🟢
 - krilla fails export if more than 8388607 indirect objects exist. 🟢
 - krilla fails export if a higher nesting-level than 28 exists. 🔵
 - krilla does not use the DeviceN color space. 🟢